 Jury Euro-kartoenale 2021 'Chances and opportunities'

-The 29th of January the members of the jury will select the cartoons for the exhibition and the catalog and choose the winners of our 23rd Euro-kartoenale 'Chances and Opportunities'.
-Each day we present you a member of the jury.
-Today this is Zhu Cheng (China).
+The 29th of January the members of the jury have selected the cartoons for the exhibition and the catalog and the winners of our 23rd Euro-kartoenale 'Chances and Opportunities'.
+And these are the members of the jury:

 Pol Leurs (Luxembourg) - president